bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterregistrydata.md

 - list of anchors

-## Function `getConvertibleTokenSmartToken(contract IERC20Token _convertibleToken, uint256 _index) → contract IConverterAnchor` {#ConverterRegistryData-getConvertibleTokenSmartToken-contract-IERC20Token-uint256-}
+## Function `getConvertibleTokenSmartToken(contract IReserveToken _convertibleToken, uint256 _index) → contract IConverterAnchor` {#ConverterRegistryData-getConvertibleTokenSmartToken-contract-IReserveToken-uint256-}

 returns the anchor associated with a given convertible token at a given index